Avast Antivirus: Running a Boot-time Scan

-If you suspect that your computer contains malware, Avast Antivirus allows you to schedule a Boot-time scan to run the next time your computer boots up.
+If you suspect that your PC contains malware, Avast Antivirus allows you to schedule a Boot-time Scan to run the next time your computer boots up.
 It scans for known types of malware and removes threats before the operating system and other services are running.
-This is an advantage because certain files cannot be removed while the operating system is running.
+Scanning during startup improves the chances of detecting and removing malware before it can counteract.

-If malware prevents Avast from scheduling a boot-time scan in normal mode, you can schedule a boot-time scan in safe mode using the article below:
+If malware prevents Avast from scheduling Boot-time Scan in normal mode, you can schedule Boot-time Scan to run in Safe Mode.
+For more information, read the following article:

-Schedule and run a Boot-time scan in Avast Antivirus by following these steps:
+To schedule and run a Boot-time Scan in Avast Antivirus, follow these steps:

 - Open the Avast user interface.